Candidates

 Asset tokens represent another important category.
 These tokens convert rights to an asset into a digital token, facilitating safer movement and trading of assets.
 Asset tokenization can represent both tangible and intangible assets, providing enhanced automation and security in transactions.

 Security tokens, on the other hand, protect sensitive information by storing only tokens on servers while maintaining privacy.
 Pointer tokens allow referencing the latest version of a data object without the need for retokenization when updates occur.
+In contrast to tokenization, masked data is used to obscure sensitive information permanently for non-production purposes, such as testing and analytics.
+Masked data is format-preserving and non-reversible, ensuring that the original data cannot be reconstructed, which is essential for data privacy and security in non-production environments.

 Differences Between Tokenization and Encryption